opentorah/opentorah/collector/README.md

 - compile SCSS into CSS: compass/jsass?;
 - convert Markdown to HTML (blog, notes): flexmark-java or Laika (planet42.github.io/Laika).

-## Storabe and Caching ##
+## Storage and Caching ##

-Facsimiles displayed on the site are in the Google Storage bucket `facsimiles.alter-rebbe.org`, where member "allUsers" has the role "Storag Object Viewer".
+Facsimiles displayed on the site are in the Google Storage bucket `facsimiles.alter-rebbe.org`, where member "allUsers" has the role "Storage Object Viewer".
 DNS has CNAME record for it that points to `c.storage.googleapis.com`, so the files can be retrieved by anyone who has the correct URL.